 This is a bit 'nit-picky' but worth looking at in detail.

-It is the difference between a product labelled 'chocolate' and 'contains chocolate', 'made in England' and 'made it the UK', and black hair with grey roots.
+It is the difference between a product labelled 'chocolate' and 'contains chocolate', 'made in England' and 'made it the UK', and similar.

-They are all comparisons between the 100% and genuine items and something that isn't wholly what it may suggest it is or pertains to be.
+They are comparisons between the 100% and genuine item and something that isn't wholly what it may suggest it is or pertains to be.